Ground-effect vehicle

-A ground-effect vehicle (GEV), also called a wing-in-ground-effect (WIGE or WIG), ground-effect craft/machine (GEM), wingship, flarecraft, surface effect vehicle or ekranoplan (экранопла́н – "screenglider"), is a vehicle that makes use of the ground effect, the aerodynamic interaction between a moving wing and the stationary surface below (land or water).
-Typically, it glides over a level surface (usually over water).
-Some models can operate over any flat area such as a lake or flat plains similar to a hovercraft.
-The term Ground-Effect Vehicle originally referred to any craft utilizing ground effect, including what later became known as hovercraft, in patent descriptions during the 1950s.
-However, this term came to exclude air-cushion vehicles or hovercraft.
-GEVs do not include racecars utilizing ground-effect for increasing downforce.
+A ground-effect vehicle (GEV), ekranoplan (from экранопла́н "screenglider"), wing-in-ground-effect (WIGE or WIG), ground-effect craft/machine (GEM), wingship, flarecraft, or surface effect vehicle, is a hybrid surface vehicle/aircraft that makes use of wings to generate minimal lift and ground effect, to reduce aerodynamic drag.
+Ground effect is the interaction between a moving wing and a stationary surface below it.

+Typically, a GEV will glide just above a relatively level surface.
+Some vehicles can operate over any flat area such as a lake or flat plains.

+Technically, GEVs do not include racecars that utilize ground-effect, for increasing downforce, as such vehicles are intended to remain in direct contact with a racetrack.

 Takeoff

 Any airfoil passing through air increases air pressure on the underside, while decreasing pressure on the upper side, which generates lift.
 The high and low pressures are maintained until they flow off the ends of the wings, where they form vortices that are the major source of lift-induced drag—normally a significant portion of the total drag.

 In GEV, the angle of attack is the angle between its chordline (a straight line from the leading edge to the trailing edge) and the ground.
-On takeoff, airplanes pitch their noses up to increase the angle of attack to reach the ideal of 12-20 degrees (depending on wing design and other factors).
+On takeoff, airplanes pitch their noses up to increase the angle of attack to reach the ideal of 12–20 degrees (depending on wing design and other factors).